Link Building Tip: Maximizing Link Love from Stakeholders/

 The Stakeholder Backlink Audit is a tool for ensuring your website is receiving as many links as possible from those parties who may have an interest in your organization’s success, and may be willing to link to your site.
 It is a systematic and thorough method of maximizing link love from all the relationships your organization has built.

-The Stakeholder Backlink Audit has 3 steps: 1) List stakeholders 2) Review their websites 3) Request links.
-We’ll walk you through the process using a make believe company – a restaurant chain called Pittsburgh Premier Pizza.
+We’ll walk you through the 3-step process using a make believe company – a restaurant chain called Pittsburgh Premier Pizza.
 We’ll also show you how to make a mean audit form.

 First we need to take inventory.
 We recommend that you list on a spreadsheet every person or organization your organization has built a relationship with that you’d want as a referral source.
 This requires some help from your client or coworkers.
 Leave out any organizations you wouldn’t want to ask for a link from, and leave out any business relationships you want to keep private.
 Don’t worry yet about adding a bunch of details, checking the website, or checking for links.
 This step is simply all about building a nice long list of names, and being as thorough as possible.
 We’ll pare it down later.

-You’ll want to build a sheet and pass it around the office.
-Your coworkers may have relationships you are totally unaware.
-We use an Excel form for this.
+You’ll want to build an Excel workbook or Google Sheet for everyone to contribute to.
 We find it helpful to break down the stakeholders into categories, as it makes the process more manageable and makes it easier to think of names.

-The various stakeholder groups you’ll encounter in your link building efforts include business partners, customers, associations, sponsorees, and alma maters.
-Let’s take a closer look at these stakeholder groups:
+The various stakeholder groups you’ll encounter in your link building efforts include: business partners, customers, associations, sponsorees, and alma maters.

 - Tips: Leave out any business relationships you want to keep private!
 This is often a huge category, and you may want to break it down into subcategories.